Under Secretary of Defense for Personnel and Readiness, Department of Defense.

-The following questions and answers represent official interpretations of the Department on issues related to 32 CFR Start Printed Page 58740part 232.
+The following questions and answers represent official interpretations of the Department on issues related to 32 CFR part 232.
 For ease of reference, the following terms are used throughout this document: MLA refers to the Military Lending Act (codified at 10 U.S.C.
 987); MAPR refers to the military annual percentage rate, as defined in 32 CFR 232.3(p).

 III.
 Regulatory Impact

 Executive Order 12866, “Regulatory Planning and Review” and Executive Order 13563, “Improving Regulation and Regulatory Review”

 Executive Orders 13563 and 12866 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts, and equity).
 Executive Order 13563 Start Printed Page 11844emphasizes the importance of quantifying both costs and benefits, reducing costs, harmonizing rules, and promoting flexibility.
 It has been determined that this rule is a significant regulatory action under Executive Order 12866, and it has been reviewed by the Office of Management and Budget.
 It is not a major rule under 5 U.S.C.
 804.

 Executive Order 13771, “Reducing Regulation and Controlling Regulatory Costs”

 This rule is exempt from the requirements of Executive Order 13771 because it results in no more than de minimis costs.

 Public Law 96-511, “Paperwork Reduction Act” (44 U.S.C.
 Chapter 35)